-The Roman poet Gajus Petronius Arbiter (14-66) wrote the famous 20-volume, but only in fragments surviving novel Satyricon, It is a colorful moral portrait of his time, in which the dining and drinking culture The Roman upper class in the first century AD is depicted plastically.
-Maybe he was doing it by the poet Martial (40-102), who in his epigrams also denounced the conditions in Rome and mocked them in verse.
-Petronius was a close confidant of Emperor Nero (37-68) and as "arbiter elegantiae" at his court responsible for matters of fine taste.
-He described in his various works the moral decline of the Roman Empire very drastically and critically.
-Despite the humorous and ironic portrayal he had incurred the unfavorable and the deadly hatred of the emperor and was therefore forced to commit suicide.
-Petronius opened his wrists.
-The historian Tacitus (55-120) describes him in his annals as vain, superficial, selfish and wavering in decisions that betrays others without reason.
-He is for him the person from “the second series of history”.
+The Roman poet Gajus Petronius Arbiter (14-66) wrote the famous 20-volume novel, which is only preserved in fragments Satyricon, It is a colorful custom painting of its time, in which the eating and drinking culture of the Roman upper class in the first post-Christian century.
+He may have been the poet Martial (40-102), who also denounced the conditions in Rome in his epigrams and ridiculed them in verse form.
+Petronius was a close confidante of Emperor Nero (37-68) and, as an "arbiter elegantiae" at his court, was responsible for questions of fine taste.
+In his various works he described the moral decline of the Roman Empire very drastically and critically.
+Despite the humorous and ironic portrayal, he incurred the emperor's unfavorability and deadly hatred and was therefore forced to commit suicide.
+Petronius had his wrists opened.
+The historian Tacitus (55-120) describes him in his annals as vain, superficial, selfish and fluctuating in decisions, who betrays others for no reason.
+For him, he is the person from “the second row of history”.